OpenG/aws-java-sdk/sns-sdk/README.md

 #### Notice

-If you want, you can also provide your own `AmazonS3` instance as a constructor parameter instead of allowing the service to create a new instance of `AmazonS3Client`.
+If you want, you can also provide your own `AmazonSNSClient` instance as a constructor parameter instead of allowing the service to create a new instance of `AmazonSNSClient`.

 # License